 Force majeure clauses exist to exclude liability where exceptional, unforeseen events beyond a party's control prevent the performance of its contractual obligations.
-Force majeure events within a construction contract generally include acts of God, earthquake, fire, flood or other natural physical disasters, acts of war and riots.
+Force majeure events within a construction contract generally include acts of God, earthquake, fire, flood or other natural physical disasters, acts of war and riot.
+In response to the covid-19 pandemic, 'epidemic and 'pandemic' are increasingly being included in force majeure clauses.